WAS - OAK

 The average price of all round-trip flights from Washington, D.C. to Oakland clicked on KAYAK for each day over the last 12 months.

-When flying from Washington, D.C. to Oakland, you should consider leaving on a Thursday and avoid Sundays if you are looking for the best rates.
-For your return to Washington, D.C., you’ll find the best rates on Sundays and the most expensive ones on Fridays.
+When flying from Washington, D.C. to Oakland, you should consider leaving on a Monday and avoid Fridays if you are looking for the best rates.
+For your return to Washington, D.C., you’ll find the best rates on Fridays and the most expensive ones on Sundays.

 What is the cheapest month to fly from Washington, D.C. to Oakland?